ChrisFairless/climada_calc_api/docs/endpoints_guide.md

 #### Example request

-This is a request for social vulnerability showing the expected impacts from a 1-in-10 year tropical cyclone on economic assets in Havana in 2080 under the RCP 8.5 warming scenario and the SSP5 population growth scenario.
+This is a request for social vulnerability information for Jamaica.

 ```
 curl --location --request POST 'https://reca-v1-app-pfvsg.ondigitalocean.app/rest/vizz/widgets/social-vulnerability' \